Hidden Layer

 due to the activation function.

-Also, the numbers have altered because the weights adjusted the inputs as the neural network learned the data.
+These changes occur because the weights adjust inputs as the neural network learns from the data.

-This transformed data helps in learning higher-level features
+This transformed data enables the network to learn higher-level features

 What elements are used to adjust input data in the hidden layer?